www.alxm.org

 Configure Redshift Manually#

-Redshift is great for eye comfort in the evening, and sometimes I use it all day.
-Sadly, the internet location server it uses to determine dawn and dusk times has been retired in 2024, which makes Redshift crash at launch on Linux Mint 21 and 22.
+Redshift is great for eye comfort in the evening (I use it all day).
+Sadly, the internet location server it uses to determine dawn and dusk times has been retired in 2024, which makes Redshift crash at launch on Linux Mint 20 and 21.

-Luckily, you can set the dawn and dusk times manually in $HOME/.config/redshift.conf and then Redshift and Redshift-GTK work as expected:
+Luckily, you can set the dawn and dusk times manually in $HOME/.config/redshift.conf, and then redshift and redshift-gtk will work again:

 1